qikongjian/OpenCut/docs/github/CONTRIBUTING.md

-# Contributing to OpenCut
+# Contributing to SmartCut Frontend

-Thank you for your interest in contributing to OpenCut!
+Thank you for your interest in contributing to SmartCut Frontend!
 This document provides guidelines and instructions for contributing.

 ## Getting Started